Cooped at Leicester Square Theatre

 For one week only, Cooped is lighting up the West End with its unique and absurd humour.
 This Spymonkey classic has amused audiences in the Sydney Opera House and Just For Laughs in Montreal, and now it’s back in Leicester Square – don’t miss it!

-Cooped is on at Leicester Square Theatre until 23rd March 2013, for further information or to book visit here.
+Cooped is at Leicester Square Theatre until 23rd March 2013.
+For further information or to book visit the theatre’s website here.